 They formed their own theatrical company, and with "Struck Oil," booked an engagement in Salt Lake City, of all places, where it ran for many months.
 The father of the Australian theatre, George Coppin, heard about this and invited the Williamsons to bring the play to Australia.
-Others said a play in the Pennsylvania Dutch dialect would never fly in Australia.
+Others said a play such as playing pokies Aus and in the Pennsylvania Dutch dialect would never fly in Australia.
 They couldn't have been more wrong.

 1874: J.C.
 Williamson and his wife Maggie Moore tour Australia in the play Struck Oil (opened at Melbourne Theatre Royal 1 August 1874).
 (WWT) This play ran for 43 straight nights in Melbourne and drew 93,000 spectators.
 The population of Melbourne at the time was 110,000. (jcwilliamson.com) "...Also in the company's repertoire were Uncle Tom's Cabin, in which Maggie Moore played Topsy, and J.C.
 Williamson played Uncle Tom, and The Old Curiosity Shoppe in which Maggie Moore doubled the parts of Little Nell and the Marchioness."(SASS)